Vanderbilt University Logo

 • General student motivation and track record in terms of work ethic, lab aptitude, responsible conduct of research, general motivation, and scholarship are also expected to be satisfactory.
 These traits will be evaluated in part based on the advisor’s letter to the committee and the student’s course grades.

-The possible outcomes of the qualifying exam are pass or fail with a single opportunity to re-take a failed exam.
-Generally, the retake is expected to happen within 60 days.
-A longer timeline requires the consent of the DGS and mentor.
+Qualifying exam outcomes.
+The possible outcomes of the qualifying exam are pass or fail.
 At the conclusion of the student’s oral defense, the chair of the committee will tally a blind vote to determine the initial impression of each member on whether the student passed or failed.
 After the initial vote, the committee will proceed through a balanced discussion of the merits of the written and oral portions of the student’s exam; the committee should make every effort to arrive at a unanimous or majority decision.
 If the vote is a tie, then the result will be considered a failed exam.
 Whether or not the student passes or fails, the committee chair will provide the student verbal and written feedback regarding the strengths and weaknesses with specific recommendations for improvement.

-Students that fail the initial try will be given a single opportunity to re-take the exam.
+Students who fail the exam are given one opportunity to re-take the exam within 60 days of the failed qualifying exam; a longer timeline requires the consent of the DGS and mentor.
 The committee may request the student to redo the written, oral or both parts of the exam.
-A pass may in some cases be accompanied by a requirement by the committee that the student carry out certain tasks (such as completing specific research training or coursework) in order to be considered a Ph.D. candidate in good standing, as will be assessed at future Ph.D. committee meetings.
+A pass in some cases may be accompanied by a requirement by the committee that the student carry out certain tasks (such as completing specific research training or coursework) in order to be considered a Ph.D. candidate in good standing, as will be assessed at future Ph.D. committee meetings.
+If a second oral exam needs to be scheduled, the student should poll the committee and DGS for this purpose, with the Departmental Administrator then helping to locate a suitable room.
+Similar to the initial exam, the student should provide their committee with their proposal (revised, if needed) at least a week prior to the exam.

-Following the exam (or both exams, if the student takes the exam twice), a letter addressed to the student should be prepared by the committee chair that summarizes committee discussion and states the outcome of the exam.
+Following the exam (or both exams, if the student takes the exam twice), a letter addressed to the student will be prepared by the committee chair that summarizes committee discussion and states the outcome of the exam.
 This letter is sent to the student, the Ph.D. advisor, DGS, and the Program Administrator.

 3. Required Research Presentations